- Student AffairsStudent Affairs

 The Center for Community Engagement’s mission is to ensure that students who graduate from Amherst College are prepared to be effective, engaged citizens.
 We provide students with opportunities to engage the world in sustained, collaborative, reflective and meaningful ways that are a central element of their liberal arts education.
 We work locally, nationally and globally to create spaces for mutually beneficial relationships between faculty, students and community partners.
 Rooted in the belief that the liberal arts and the community both have knowledge and resources to offer, we aim to facilitate the production of knowledge that contributes to society and enriches the disciplines we study.
 We value collaborative work that incorporates a diversity of backgrounds and perspectives, and we seek to maximize participation in all of our endeavors.

-We offer a number of core programs, including our student leadership development program, educational community partnerships, three-day Community Engagement Orientation Trip, public service internships and the Social Innovation Leadership Team.
+We offer a number of core programs, including student leadership development, educational community partnerships, the Community Engagement Orientation Trip, public service internships and social innovation.
 We also support engagement initiatives and research, most notably faculty scholarship, community-based learning courses, the Athletics department community engagement initiative and the Student Community Engagement Fund.

 The CCE is open from 9 a.m. to 5 p.m. on weekdays.
 It is available to student groups as a meeting space on evenings and weekends.